-The operating range is symmetrical located to the working distance.
+Thickness measurement: the operating range is symmetrical located to the working distance.

-The exact value for the working distance can be found in the acceptance report.
+The exact value for the start of the measuring range resp. working distance can be found in the acceptance report.

-5.10.3 Mounting, Mounting Adapter
+5.6.3 Mounting, Mounting Adapter

 The IMP series sensors use an optical measuring principle that allows for measurements in the nm range.